kyma-incubator/compass/docs/architecture/labeling.md

     deleteLabelDefinition(key: String!): LabelDefinition

-#TODO: wydzielić na aplikację albo runtime
+#TODO: split to separate app and runtime mutations
     """It won't allow to create Label if LabelDefinition for the key is missing.
-Also it doesn't allow to set label if it does already exist""" setSingleLabel(runtimeID: ID, applicationID: ID, key: String!, value: Any!): Label!
+Also it doesn't allow to set Label if it does already exist""" setSingleLabelForApplication(applicationID: ID!, key: String!, value: Any!): Label!
     """It won't allow to create Label if LabelDefinition for the key is missing.
-Also it doesn't allow to set label if it does already exist""" setArrayLabel(runtimeID: ID, applicationID: ID, key: String!, values: [Any!]!): Label!
+Also it doesn't allow to set Label if it does already exist""" setSingleLabelForRuntime(runtimeID: ID!, key: String!, value: Any!): Label!

-#TODO: wydzielić na aplikację albo runtime
-    removeLabel(runtimeID: ID, applicationID: ID, key: String!): Label!
+    """It won't allow to update the Label if the LabelDefinition for the key is missing.""" setArrayLabelForRuntime(runtimeID: ID!, key: String!, values: [Any!]!): Label!
+    """It won't allow to update the Label if the LabelDefinition for the key is missing.""" setArrayLabelForApplication(applicationID: ID!, key: String!, values: [Any!]!): Label!

+    """Removes Label along with all its values.
+It doesn't remove LabelDefinition""" removeApplicationLabel(applicationID: ID!, key: String!): Label!
+    """Removes Label along with all its values.
+It doesn't remove LabelDefinition""" removeRuntimeLabel(runtimeID: ID!, key: String!): Label!

+    """It won't allow to update the Label if the Label or LabelDefinition for the key is missing.""" addArrayLabelValuesForRuntime(runtimeID: ID!, key: String!, value: [Any!]!): Label!
-    addArrayLabelValues(runtimeID: ID, applicationID: ID, key: String!, value: [Any!]!): Label!
+    """It won't allow to update the Label if the Label or LabelDefinition for the key is missing.""" addArrayLabelValuesForApplication(applicationID: ID!, key: String!, value: [Any!]!): Label!

+    """It won't allow to remove label value if the label is not of array type""" removeArrayLabelValuesForApplication(applicationID: ID!, key: String!, values: [Any!]!): Label!
-    """It won't allow to remove label value if the label is not of array type""" removeArrayLabelValues(runtimeID: ID, applicationID: ID, key: String!, values: [Any!]!): Label!
+    """It won't allow to remove label value if the label is not of array type""" removeArrayLabelValuesForRuntime(runtimeID: ID!, key: String!, values: [Any!]!): Label!
 }

 # Label Definition